BBC Question Time Panels Dominated by Remainers - Guido Fawkes

 - Jacob Rees-Mogg was the only Brexiteer to appear 3 times.

-Given the majority of the country backed Leave is really too hard for the producers to have more balanced panels?
+Given the majority of the country backed Leave is it really too hard for the producers to have more balanced panels?
 Admittedly most of the political establishment they have to choose from is pro-Remain…